7 Ways to Promote and Market your Business

 You need to box clever, so to speak.

-There are rarely any regs in place for temporary signage, especially if it's out of harm's way and is in keeping with the local area and surroundings.
+There are rarely any regulations in place for temporary signage, especially if it's out of harm's way and is in keeping with the local area and surroundings.

 Here is a list of items you can use you dress up your premises at minimal cost: